CxKingx/GenO-GRP/README.md

 ## Steps to Activate the Website

-1. Open the ZIP file or clone the project from GitLab.
+1. Unzip the ZIP file.
 2. Inside please find the "Installation Manual" and follow it.
 3. Ensure that you are able to reach the "Welcome page" after step 2.
 4. Find a file called "User Manual" to see details of the website functions.